 The last few days have been a bit too weird to be believable.
 For months friends have been telling me, “Al, you are a good writer.
 People love your stories.”

-All pale in comparison with the delights I have known since my good friends Paula Shene and Gwen Steel introduced me to this great magazine at Angie’s Diary.
+All pale in comparison with the delights I have known since my good friends Paula Shene, and Gwen Steel introduced me to this fabulous magazine at Angie’s Diary.

-No sooner had I replied to that then my friend Alan Schneider who runs Indie Book Lounge contacted me to tell me, he will be printing two of my ghost stories in an anthology.
+No sooner had I replied to that then my friend Alan Schneider who runs Indie Book Lounge contacted me to tell me he will be printing two of my ghost stories in an anthology.
 These are the first stories I wrote back in November 2010 after a holiday in Scarborough.

-The final topping of weirdness is my American civil war vampire story (Holding Richmond) is going well on Amazon.
+The final topping of weirdness is my American Civil War vampire story (Holding Richmond) is going well on Amazon.